concord-consortium/portal-report/README.md

 * I would try to make sure that each component specifies all its necessary styles to look reasonably good and it doesn't depend on styles defined somewhere else (e.g. in parent components).
 Parent components or global styles could be used to theme components, but they should work just fine without them too.
 * When you modify the component style, please check how it looks while printed.

+Note that conventions in the dashboard part of the code base are somewhat different than in the report part.

 ## License